 Sample Practice Test Questions:

-The AWS resources in your production account are shared among various business units of the company.
-A single business unit may have one or more AWS accounts that have resources in the production account.
-There were a lot of incidents in which the developers from a specific business unit accidentally terminated the EC2 instances owned by another business unit.
-You are tasked to come up with a solution to only allow a specific business unit that owns the EC2 instances, and other AWS resources, to terminate their own resources.
+A company has several resources in its production environment that is shared among various business units of the company.
+A single business unit may have one or more AWS accounts that have resources in the production environment.
+There were a lot of incidents in which the developers from a specific business unit accidentally terminated the Amazon EC2 instances, Amazon EKS clusters, and Amazon Aurora Serverless databases which are owned by another business unit.
+The solutions architect has been tasked to come up with a solution to only allow a specific business unit that owns the EC2 instances, and other AWS resources, to terminate their own resources.

-Which of the following is the most suitable multi-account strategy that you should implement?
+Which of the following is the most suitable multi-account strategy implementation to meet the company requirements?

 - Use AWS Organizations to centrally manage all of your accounts.
 Group your accounts, which belong to a specific business unit, to individual Organization Unit (OU).
 Create an IAM Role in the production account for each business unit which has a policy that allows access to the EC2 instances including a resource-level permission to terminate the instances that it owns.
 Create an